 Note: The full quantities are shown in the recipe card below.

-Cocoa powder - use a good-quality cocoa powder.
+- Cocoa powder - use good-quality cocoa powder.
 Either Dutch-processed for a deep, smooth flavour or unsweetened cocoa powder if that’s what you have available.

-Vanilla extract - use vanilla extract or pure vanilla bean paste.
-Don't use vanilla essence as it's not as intense.
+- Vanilla extract - use vanilla extract or pure vanilla bean paste.
+Don't use vanilla essence, as it's less intense.

 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.